Essenceia/essenceia.github.io/content/hft/itch.md

 The `ITCH` message format is described in an `XML` file.

 This `XML` file is also used to generate the code for the `C` `ITCH` library associated with this project.
-This library is utilized in the `HFT` project's self-checking test bench and in my custom tools.
+This library is used in the `HFT` project's self-checking test bench and in my custom tools.

 The following is the description of the `System Event` message :